 How to store:

-- Bhagara rice tastes yummy and you can make and store it in an airtight container in the fridge for a day.
+- Bhagara rice tastes delicious, and you can make and store it in an airtight container in the fridge for up to a day.

-- Never tried storing cooked pulao kind of recipes for more number of days.
+- I have never tried storing cooked pulao kind of recipes for more days.
 Please let me know if you do.

 For some of my readers who find the word bhagar strange…

 The meaning of bhagar is tempering.
-Tempering is very common in Indian recipes we make them every day and the tempering changes the flavours of a dish.
+Tempering is a common technique in many Indian recipes.
+We make them every day, and the tempering changes the flavours of a dish.

-The whole flavour of the rice hinges around the bhagar which is also called bagara annam.
+The entire flavour of the rice hinges on the bhagar, also known as bagara annam.

 Sunday Funday: